 The fridges to avoid

-A cheap fridge to avoid would have a high price tag but struggle at its core job.
+A cheap fridge to avoid would have a low price tag but struggle at its core job.
 If a model can't reach the temperature needed to keep your food fresh then we can't recommend it.
 We’ve uncovered cheap fridges that are so bad at keeping to a stable temperature that your food will spoil before you get a chance to enjoy it.

 Which? fridge reviews

 Aside from testing the cooling power of the fridge using gel packs to simulate food, we also vary the temperature in the room to make sure it can keep the contents safely chilled, too – it’s surprising how many don’t.

 To be sure the money you save on buying the fridge won’t be spent paying extra on your utility bills, our experts measure how much energy each fridge uses to keep cool and how efficient each model is in comparison with its usable amount of storage.

 We even spray cherry juice in every fridge, wait for it to dry and then score it on how easy it is to clean.
 If you can’t comfortably clear dirt traps then your fridge could end up harbouring unwelcome germs and bacteria.

 We constantly monitor and vary the assessments that underpin our reviews to take account of changing safety standards and areas of concern.
 In September 2017, we called on manufacturers to immediately stop producing refrigeration appliances with flammable.
 Since then, and in the apparent absence of any action from the newly-created Office for Product Safety and Standards (OPSS), we’ve been conducting fire testing on refrigerator backings.